mabel-dev/opteryx.dev/docs/sql-reference/functions.md

 # Functions

-This document describes the built-in SQL functions and operators supported by Opteryx.
+This document describes the supported SQL functions and operators.

 Generally functions will return `null` on `null` input, although note that this is not true in all circumstances, especially for null-aware functions like `COALESCE` and `IFNULL`.